brianlamere/Rmultiome4/README.md

 substantial PC (192GB RAM, i9-13900k CPU, 8TB nvme raid) and anything that might need more than that, I have a x2eidn AWS instance with 512GB RAM.

+# Rmultiome4, as in Seurat4 not v4 of this code.

+I am archiving this version, which requires Seurat4, because it does everything I need it to do from a pipeline perspective, and I can use it as-is and easily modify settings to tweak and try to improve stability in my plots.
+In my current data, I have 9 cell types mapped and 7 of them are extremely stable, keeping shape and often even location, despite dramatic changes in dim, knn, and resolution.
+There are 2 clusters that are less stable, though they generally keep shape and graph location, they merely sub-cluster based on resolution and knn; I may try to change settings earlier in the code to make them more stable.

+However, I started with Seurat5 and abandoned it when the examples/vignettes online for merged data were all for Seurat4, and often the links were 404/not found.
+My intention now is to re-attempt to get RunHarmony/etc to work with Seurat5's layers that get created when merging multiple samples into one multimodal multisample object, so I am archiving this version as Rmultiome4 (for Seurat4) and making Rmultiome a Seurat5 project.

 ## Configuration

 Project settings are stored in `settings.R`.